-The overall goal of CRIT is to foster collaboration among disciplines in the management of complex older patients.
+CRIT aims to foster collaboration among disciplines in the management of complex older patients.
+Our goals are to:

-- To incorporate geriatric principles into teaching and administrative roles as Chief Residents
+- Incorporate geriatric principles into teaching and administrative roles as Chief Residents

-- To develop leadership/teaching skills around the care of complex older patients
+- Develop leadership/teaching skills around the care of complex older patients

-- To enhance leadership/teaching skills required in the Chief Resident role
+- Enhance leadership/teaching skills required in the Chief Resident role

-- To be able to collaborate with other disciplines in the management of the complex older patient
+- Collaborate with other disciplines in the management of the complex older patient

-- To develop an achievable project to be carried out during the Chief Residency year
+- Develop an achievable project to be carried out during the Chief Residency year

 CRIT has consistently provided an effective immediate forum for raising Chief Resident awareness of and interest in geriatrics issues, increasing knowledge about specific syndromes and practices related to geriatrics medicine, enhancing leadership and teaching skills while building confidence for work as a Chief Resident, and reinforcing the importance of multidisciplinary approaches in the care of older patients.
 It has also provided the opportunity for Chief Residents, Program Directors, and geriatrics faculty to network with each other and lay the groundwork for multi- and interdisciplinary connections.